JayChen9909/eceM202A_project/docs/report.md

 * Metrics of Success:

 In this project, the metrics of success are mainly based on the output of classification accuracy of the models based on different instruments data, which can be checked through two ways: The first way is the model evaluations on Edge Impulse.
 According to the function of Edge Impulse, it is able to run the self-validations based on the split data for tests, and the accuracy of classifying each emotion would be illustrated from a summarized confusion matrix.
 The second way is the live test on Arduino Nano33 BLE board.
-By correctly running the model on the Nano33 BLE board, a live test would keep running and refreshing the real-time classification of the emotions, which give the feedback in the form of
+By correctly running the model on the Nano33 BLE board, a live test would keep running and refreshing the real-time classification of the emotions, which give the feedback in the form of percentages to emotions repsectively, and higher percentage indicates a more possible emotion that the player is expressing.

 # 2. Related Work